DanySK/action-drop-ossrh-staging-repo/README.md

 ## Example Usage

 Below is an example of how you might call this action in a workflow.
-Save it in your repository as `.github/actions/drop-staging-repo/action.yml`, or wherever you keep custom actions:

 ```yaml
 name: "Drop a Staging Repository"